computrade/SpringBootHATEOASOnAWSBeanstalk/README.md

 **AWS side:**

-  *Elastic Beanstalk* was used to deploy a Java web applications based on Spring Boot.
+  *Elastic Beanstalk* - was used to deploy a Java web applications based on Spring Boot.

-  *ACM - AWS Certificate Manager* was used to create a certificate.
+  *ACM (AWS Certificate Manager)* - was used to create a certificate.

-  *RDS* was used to create mySQL DB for my application data persistency.
+  *RDS* - was used to create mySQL DB for my application data persistency.

-  *S3* bucket was used to store some pictures object into it.
+  *S3* - bucket was used to store some pictures object into it.

 **Sample ReST Calls:**